danielbh/node-worker-threads-vs-goroutines/README.md

 ### Experiment Two:

 Web server receives large payload, transforms, saves to in-memory shared map to same key.
-This will show concurrency primitives and handling of shared memory
+This will show concurrency primitives and handling mutation of shared memory

 // TODO: how to show results?